 Most ordinary Windows users never use the Command Prompt and have no idea what sort of things you can do from the command line.
 More experienced users will know that running command line commands can be very useful for a range of tasks and grouping everything into a single batch file to process it all together can be very powerful.

-For short batch files the console window may appear and disappear in a flash or stay open for longer if more commands are being executed.
+For short batch files, the console window may appear and disappear in a flash or stay open for longer if more commands are being executed.
 There is no standard built in way to completely hide the console window from showing so if you want to do that another solution is required.
-Here we show you a number of different ways to make your batch script run silently without a console window showing.
+Here we show you some different ways to make your batch script run silently without a console window showing.Note:

 Run a Silent Batch Script Using a Third Party Utility

 A simple and common solution for running a batch file silently is launching it via a third party utility that suppresses the console window.

 nircmd elevatecmd exec hide [path to .bat file]

-nircmd cmdshortcut “~$folder.desktop$" "ElevateSilentBatch" elevatecmd exec hide C:\Scripts\MyBatchFile.bat
+nircmd cmdshortcut “~$folder.desktop$” “SilentBatch” exec hide C:\Users\Raymondcc\MyBatchFile.bat

-On double click NirCMD will offer the option to copy itself to the Windows directory so you only have to use nircmd.exe and not supply a full path every time.
-It’s advisable to do that if you plan to make use of NirCMD on your computer.
-For full information about the wealth of commands you can use have a read of the full NirCMD Help file.
+On double clicking the NirCMD executable it will offer the option to copy itself to the Windows directory so you only have to use nircmd.exe and not supply a full path every time.
+It’s advisable to do that if you plan to make use of NirCMD on your computer (make sure to right click and run nircmd.exe as administrator).

 CreateObject(“Wscript.Shell”).Run “””” & WScript.Arguments(0) & “”””, 0, False